e2nIEE/simbench/doc/about/installation.rst

 Development Version
 ----------------------------

-To install the latest development version of simbench from github, simply follow these steps:
+To install the latest version of simbench from github, simply follow these steps:

 1. Download and install git.